 The Law Offices of L. Clayton Burgess have the experience you need in the event of a trucking accident.
-Not only will their team of legal experts investigate the accident and evidence, but they also have experience dealing with the multiple layers of liability involved in a trucking accident.
+Their team of legal experts investigate the accident and evidence.
+They also have experience dealing with the layers of liability involved in accidents.

-In the event of a trucking accident, proving negligence will work similar to any other accident.
-Evidence gathered at the scene along with witness testimony and copies of the police report will work just as always.
+In the event of a trucking accident, proving negligence will work like any other accident.
+There’s evidence gathered at the scene.
+Along with witness testimony and copies of the police report.
 The tricky part is finding out exactly who is liable for your accident.

 Confused yet?
 Who wouldn’t be?